rosshpayne/ODTM/README.md

 * Self installing

-The DOM-server is responsible for installing on each DOM-client your package code required to run the operation.
-This happens before each operation run.
+The DOM-server is responsible for installing your package code on each DOM-client prior to initiating the operation remotely.

 * secure implementation